weop/lemphp7/README.md

 ## how do I run my app?

 Simply clone this git repository and run vagrant up.
 Note: Move your application to 'lemphp7/app' directory.
-Ensure that your database dump is named db.sql and is in the 'lemphp7/app' directory.

 To run the box.